 The following are some of the most common arm injuries in car crashes:

 - Humerus Fracture – A break or crack in the upper arm often occurs when extended arms take the force of a car crash, for instance when holding the steering wheel.

 - Distal Humerus Fracture – A fracture at the end of the humerus bone near the elbow can cause damage to the joint and cartilage, leading to elbow stiffness and arthritis.
 This personal injury usually results from severe car accidents.

 - Radius or Ulna Fracture – This type of arm fracture refers to a break or crack in one or both of the bones of the forearm.
 Forearm fractures may happen when outstretched arms are exposed in a car accident.

 - Olecranon fracture – The bony prominence at the tip of the elbow is called the olecranon.
 Automobile accidents can dislocate or crack this bone.

 - Supracondylar Fracture – This fracture occurs when the upper arm bone breaks slightly above the elbow.

 - Condylar Fracture – This fracture occurs at the elbow knob.
 It can cause nerve damage if not treated properly.

-For more information about common car accident injuries, please contact the Towson, Maryland Law Office of J. Neil Lanzi.
-Our firm has been handling personal injury cases in Towson for decades and we can help ensure you get both the treatment and compensation you need to recover.
+For more information about common car accident injuries, please contact J. Neil Lanzi at our Towson location.
+He has been handling personal injury cases in Towson for decades and we can help ensure you get both the treatment and compensation you need to recover.